 How Tracking KPIs Improves Your Lead Stages

-Tracking KPIs helps you home in on the lead stages that aren't flowing into the next stage as they should.
+Tracking key performance indicators (KPIs) helps you hone in on the lead stages that aren't flowing into the next stage as they should.

 Maybe you have subscribers but no leads.
 You have to ask yourself if you're attracting the right people.
 Perhaps your MQL to SQL conversion rate is low.
-It's possible Marketing and Sales aren't in agreement about what a SQL looks like.
+It's possible Marketing and Sales aren't in agreement about what an SQL looks like.
 You could be attracting the wrong crowd.
 Or your content could just not be doing the job of nurturing people to take that next step.

 The insights you'll gain from clearly defining KPIs at each lifecycle stage will help you market smarter with less waste.
-You'll be able to predict revenues, repeat what's working, and scale it to grow the business.
+You'll be able to predict revenues, repeat what's working, and scale it to grow your business.

 How to Track Lifecycle Stage KPIs